deemp/leads-calendar/README.md

 # LeadsCalendar

-The LeadsCalendar project is a web application that integrates PayPal, Binance Pay, and Google Calendar functionalities.
+LeadCalendar web app allows you to create paid events using Google Calendar and PayPal or Binance Pay.

 The complete documentation is available on the [site](https://deemp.github.io/leads-calendar).